Exterior Wall Water Intrusion Testing

-Mazza Testing performs masonry inspections which includes a thorough evaluation of the masonry and workmanship.
+Water Intrusion Specialists Testing Agency performs masonry inspections which includes a thorough evaluation of the masonry and workmanship.
 On the other hand, or Exterior Wall Water Intrusion Testing can include water spray testing and in conjunction with thermography, sonic pulses, and with basic moisture meter readings.

 What If My Building Uses Other Exterior Materials?

-Certainly, within the greater LA area, you’ll find buildings made with all kinds of exterior materials.
+Certainly, within the greater LA, SF, and SD areas, you’ll find buildings made with all kinds of exterior materials.
 Our Water intrusion Testing company can handle just about all of them.
 Listed below are some of our testing approaches for other common building materials.

 Stucco or Tile Exterior Wall Water Intrusion Testing

-Stucco is a common sight in Los Angeles as well as its surrounding communities.
+Stucco is a common sight in California as well as its surrounding communities.
 Nonetheless, stucco can too fall victim to Exterior Wall Water Intrusion problems.
-Tests for water intrusion in stucco includes spray testing the surface in conjunction with thermography and also the use of moisture meter readings.
+Tests for water intrusion in stucco include spray testing the surface in conjunction with thermography and also the use of moisture meter readings.

-We can’t discount how useful visual inspections are both prior and during the initial evaluation and testing phases.
-In addition, destructive testing is in many cases necessary when attempting to source a leak within a stucco clad wall systems.
+We can’t discount how useful visual inspections are both prior to and during the initial evaluation and testing phases.
+In addition, destructive testing is in many cases necessary when attempting to source a leak within stucco-clad wall systems.